nolageek/Discogs-Collection-Page/README.md

  `urllib.request.urlretrieve`.

 # Usage:
+## This will still work, but is a little outdated.
 * Upload the files to your web server in it's own directory off of your public_html.
 * Create subdirectory named **img** and **json**.
 * You can either hardcode your Discogs token and username in the python script, or you can pass them via the *--token* and/or *--username* arguments.
 * In SSH run the discogs-update.py script with the **--updateimages** argument, ie: `python ./discogs-update.py --updateimages`

 Or, if you would like to pass the token on the command line, ie: `python ./discogs-update.py --updateimages --username <username> --token <ABC123>`

 This will download your list of folders, your list of releases in the folder sorted by *added* and by *artists* (both ascending and descending for each), as well as all images for the items in your collection.
 The script will not overwrite images that already exist but it will overwrite data files.